19hours/sg-statutes/Acts/Air Navigation Act.md

 the Director-General of Civil Aviation or the safety inspector may enter at any reasonable time the aircraft, aerodrome, building, or place and exercise any powers referred to in subsection (4) to determine whether or not a matter referred to in paragraph (a)(i), (ii) and (iii) exists.

+[10/2014]

-(3) The Director-General of Civil Aviation or any safety inspector is authorised to enter any aircraft, aerodrome, building, or place under subsection (1) only if the occupier thereof has consented to the entry or after giving 6 hours’ prior notice of that entry.
+(3) The Director-General of Civil Aviation or any safety inspector is authorised to enter any aircraft, aerodrome, building, or place under subsection (1) only if the occupier of the aircraft, aerodrome, building, or place has consented to the entry or after giving 6 hours’ prior notice of that entry.

+[10/2014]

 (4) Every person who is authorised to have access to or to enter any aircraft, aerodrome, building, or place under subsection (1) or (2) may —